wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 minutes, would the program take if executed using a single core?

-**[A.2.q1.2]**  You are told that a program runs in 10 hours when using the 4 cores of some computer with parallel efficency 80%.
+**[A.2.q1.2]**  You are told that a program runs in 10 hours when using the 4 cores of some computer with parallel efficiency 80%.
 Using 8 cores, the program runs in 6 hours.
 What is the parallel efficiency of this 8-core execution?